Synagogue of El Tránsito: Hebrew and Arabic Inscriptions

-With its scrolls and its crowns all for God

-And its lavers and lamps to illuminate

-And its windows like the windows of Ariel" Some experts believe the inscriptions also refer to another renowned Samuel, a Levite named Samuel ibn Naghrela (993-1056), a significant Jewish leader throughout the Middle Ages, both Samuels were proud of their Levitic ancestry.
+Some experts believe the inscriptions also refer to another renowned Samuel, a Levite named Samuel ibn Naghrela (993-1056), a significant Jewish leader throughout the Middle Ages, both Samuels were proud of their Levitic ancestry.

 Motifs

 The starry sky that decorates the frieze of the synagogue represents the idea of heaven.
-While the floor, which contains vegetal patterns, signifies the Earth.
-This is important, as it represents the separation of heaven and Earth, and its relation to Jerusalem.
-According to Jewish belief, Jerusalem, being situated on the highest place on the planet, serves as a sort of in-between for heaven and Earth, and is, by consequence, the place closest to heaven.
+Meanwhile, the floor, which contains vegetal patterns, signifies the Earth.
+This is important, as it represents the separation of heaven and Earth and its relation to Jerusalem.
+According to Jewish belief, Jerusalem, being situated on the highest place on the planet, serves as an in-between for heaven and Earth, and is, by consequence, the place closest to heaven.
 In the synagogue, there is a stucco carving within the clerestory, as well as towards the bottom of the wall a representation of Jerusalem.
-This symbolic reference to Jerusalem comes from the story of Genesis.
-The symbolic placement stucco mixed with the inscriptions (discussed above) is reminiscent of the Alhambra, since Ha-Levi's intention was that the spectator could read the architecture and art like a book—as is seen in Islamic alcázar and mosques in Al-Andalus.
+This symbolic reference to Jerusalem comes from the Genesis creation narrative.
+The symbolic placement of stucco mixed with the inscriptions (discussed above) is reminiscent of the Alhambra since Samuel intended that the spectator could read the architecture and art like a book, as is seen in alcázares and mosques in al-Andalus.